 4. Save up for big purchases

-A big purchase can off-set your budget, leaving you with hardly any extra bucks.
-A good tip is to leave aside a few dollars every month for it instead of buying it in one go.
+A big purchase can offset your budget, leaving you with hardly any extra bucks.
+A good tip is to leave aside a few dollars every month for your intended purchase, rather than buying it in one go.

 Ontario Tech has created a budget calculator so you can create a realistic budget that includes the cost of your education.
 There are also budgeting apps that you can download on your phone to make it easier.

 Also, check out some extra money-saving perks to help you add more to the piggy bank.

 Having a good budget can help ease some of your stress while at university.
 Hopefully this helps give you a starting point on building your own.